 Rule No. 63.
-To Adjourn.
+To Adiourn.

-A motion to adjourn shall always be in order.
+A motion to adjourn shall always be in order unless a motion to reconsider a final vote on a bill or resolution or any other action is pending.
 The name of the Senator moving to adjourn, and the time when the motion was made, shall be entered in the Journal.